tianpeiyang/Bayes-ToMoP/README.md

 ### Performance models

-Performance models have been saved in file 'performance model', remember to replace the corresponding models in the root directory
+Performance models have been saved in the file 'performance model', remember to replace the corresponding models in the root directory

 **Directory 'models' save all pre-trained policies using DQN (see RL_brain.py)**